MohamedGamal04/QueryQuest/DECISIONS.md

 # DECISIONS

+## Approach
+- Use an LLM to generate SQL from user prompts, then execute that SQL in DuckDB with `.xlsx` and `.xls` files treated as SQL-accessible tables.

 ## Architecture
 - Adopted a CLI-first architecture focused on practical natural-language querying over local Excel files.
 - Kept a modular package layout under `src/queryquest` to separate concerns across CLI parsing, setup/state, chat orchestration, Excel context, and SQL execution.